 - Wider context – in the form of, for example, word problems – to ensure pupils understand when the strategy might be applied

-The first leaflet (below) outlines progression in written methods for addition and subtraction.
-The second leaflet (below), looks at multiplication and division.
-If you have any questions about any of the strategies or methods included in these policies, please get in touch with your child’s class teacher, Miss Charlotte Rawcliffe (our maths subject leader), or Mr. Shaughnessy.
+Our calculation policy outlines progression in written methods for addition, subtraction, multiplication and division.
+If you have any questions about any of the strategies or methods included in this policy, please get in touch with your child’s class teacher, Miss Rawcliffe (our maths subject leader), or Mr. Shaughnessy.
+The aim of our policies is to ensure all members of our school community – children, parents and children – understand the progression through the stages of developing fluency with written methods.
+This will ensure it is taught, explained and understood in a way which is systematic and consistent.

 Progression through the curriculum: